jbinko/avm-lint/README.md

   avm-lint [options]

 Options:
   --path <path> (REQUIRED)             The Bicep file or directory to lint.
-If a directory is provided, all Bicep files within it are considered unless
-                                       modified by other options.
+If a directory is provided, all Bicep files within it are considered unless modified by other options.
   --recursive                          Search recursively for files within the specified directory and its subdirectories.
-This is the default
-                                       behavior. [default: True]
+This is the default behavior. [default: True]
   --file-filter <file-filter>          A wildcard pattern to select which files to lint.
-Supports standard wildcard characters such as `*` (matches any
+Supports standard wildcard characters such as `*` (matches any sequence of characters) and `?` (matches any single
+                                       character). [default: *main.bicep]
+  --only-rules <only-rules>            Specifies a list of rule IDs to restrict linting checks exclusively to the specified rules, excluding all other rules.
+The rules can be provided as a space-separated.
+  --exclude-rules <exclude-rules>      Excludes specific rules from the linting process.
+All other rules that are not mentioned will be included by default in the linting process.
+Specify rule IDs as a
+                                       space-separated list to exempt them from checks.
-                                       sequence of characters) and `?` (matches any single character). [default: *main.bicep] --issue-threshold <issue-threshold>  Specifies the maximum number of issues (including errors and warnings) tolerated before terminating the linting process early. [default: 0] --version                            Show version information -?, -h, --help                       Show help and usage information
+  --issue-threshold <issue-threshold>  Specifies the maximum number of issues (including errors and warnings) tolerated before terminating the linting process early.
+  --version                            Show version information -?, -h, --help                       Show help and usage information
 ```